2009 Ukrainian Super Cup: Post-game commentaries

-The Vorskla's head coack Mykola Pavlov stated that his team lost due to mistakes of his players who in penalty shoot out did not perform well, as well as wonderful play of the Dynamo's keeper Oleksandr Shovkovskyi.
+The Vorskla's head coach Mykola Pavlov stated that his team lost due to mistakes of his players who in penalty shoot out did not perform well, as well as wonderful play of the Dynamo's keeper Oleksandr Shovkovskyi.
 Shovkovskyi deflected one of last kicks, while another a player of Vorskla sent over a goal.

 Five of eight players who participated in penalty shootout were from the Balkans and only two were from Ukraine.